-Hence, the fact that we find a positive average impact of our treatment on the part-time unemployment benefits take-up, as will be shown below, means that treated individuals overestimated, on average, the dynamic marginal tax rate on earnings from work while on claim before the treatment.12 The model shows that this decrease in the dynamic marginal tax rate has an impact of ambiguous sign on labor supply and on unemployment duration.
+Hence, the fact that we find a positive impact of our treatment on the part-time unemployment benefits take-up, as will be shown below, means that treated individuals overestimated, on average, and for many different possible reasons, the marginal tax rate on earnings from work while on claim before the treatment.
+The model shows that this decrease in the marginal tax rate has an impact of ambiguous sign on labor supply and on unemployment duration.
 Our empirical analysis aims at exploring this impact.